-- Plagiarism – submitting someone else’s work as one’s own, copying or paraphrasing essential parts of someone else’s work (without reference to the source), or claiming intellectual rights over the results obtained in studies performed by others – is unethical behavior and is unacceptable at any stage of the publication process.
+- Plagiarism - submitting someone else’s work as one’s own, copying or paraphrasing essential parts of someone else’s work (without reference to the source), or claiming intellectual rights over the results obtained in studies performed by others – is an unethical behavior and is unacceptable at any stage of the publication process.

-- Submitting the same manuscript to more than one journal at the same time is unethical behavior and is unacceptable.
+- Submitting the same manuscript to more than one journal at the same time is an unethical behavior and is unacceptable.

 - The author should recognize the works of other researchers and provide references to publications that have influenced the content of the submitted manuscript.

-Disclosure of Information and Conflicts of Interest
+Information Disclosure and Conflict of Interest

 - All sources of financial support, in one way or another connected with the article, should be disclosed by the author.